axmolengine/axmol/README.md

 1. C++17
 2. forcus on native game dev only
 3. Remove unnecessary sources
-4. build engine as static or dynamic library support
+4. build engine as static or dynamic library support.
 5. If you have any other excellent goals, welcome
-6. Excellent PRs from any guys are welcome, I will review & merge ASAP
+6. Excellent PR from any guys is welcome

 ### preprocessors notes: